hashicorp/terraform-provider-azurerm/website/docs/r/resource_group_template_deployment.html.markdown

 * `id` - The ID of the Resource Group Template Deployment.

 * `output_content` - The JSON Content of the Outputs of the ARM Template Deployment.

+-> An example of how to consume ARM Template outputs in Terraform can be seen in the example.

 ## Timeouts